J0K3R-Joel/BotBall_Library/doc/Introduction.md

 These (at this time) four categories of scoring points are unequally destributed:

-- **Seeding**: Score as many points as possible on one game table side without an opponent as possible
+- **Seeding**: Score as many points as possible on one game table side without an opponent

 - **Double Elimination**: Get more points on one game table side than your opponent

 - **Paper**: Pre-scientific document about something related to robotic / MINT / ...

-- **Documentation**: Is seperated into three categories.
+- **Documentation**: Is separated into three categories.
 (Typically word document or video)

   - Team Management